 Policy creation and update process

-Most UC documents are created and updated following a standardised process.
-For simplicity, only the term 'policy' is used to describe the documents involved in that process.
+UC Policy Library (UCPL) documents are created and updated following a standardised process.
+Commonly only the term "policy" is used to describe the documents involved in that process.
+However, a broad range of compliance documents fall within the term "policy" (see the Metapolicy).

 Creating a new policy

-Wide consultation is required and approval must be sought from the appropriate authority.
+Wide consultation is required and approval must be sought from the Approval Authority.

-Developers are required to use the template to create the new documents.
-(The only exception to this is the development of new regulations which should follow the format displayed in the University of Canterbury Calendar.)
+Developers are required to use the UCPL document template to create the new documents.
+The only exception to this is the development of new regulations which should follow the format displayed in the University of Canterbury Calendar.
 Guidelines for Using the UC Document Template are available and the Policy Unit may also be contacted for assistance.
+An editable version of the UCPL document template can be obtained upon request from the Policy Unit.

 Policy development and review